mihikadc03-hub/DeepTrace-Project/Roll_no/SLM/Readme.md

 # Small Language Model (SLM)
-mall Language Model (SLM) on TinyStories — full project This implements all 8 tasks from the project doc: a small GPT-style transformer trained from scratch on the TinyStories dataset, including data prep, model, training, evaluation, and inference.
+Small Language Model (SLM) on TinyStories — full project This implements all 8 tasks from the project doc: a small GPT-style transformer trained from scratch on the TinyStories dataset, including data prep, model, training, evaluation, and inference.